mlesniak/chess-engine/README.md

 ## Example

-The following is an example of a game position in `game.txt`:
+The following is an example of a game position in `game.txt` (white to move first):

 ```
 8 . . . . . . . .